 If you have any ideas about other signs of spiritual warfare or personal experiences, we would love to hear your response in the comments section of this post.

 My first real-life encounter with a snake came later, in another park.
-The Hunk and I were exploring a trail when we came across a poisonous brown snake barring the way to our destination.
+My husband Malcolm (aka The Hunk) and I were exploring a trail when we came across a poisonous brown snake barring the way to our destination.

 My intrepid husband crept closer to the snake doing his best Steve Irwin impression (‘Crikey!
 Isn’t it a beauty?)